lovebrew/lovebrew.github.io/lovebrew.md

 ### Environment Setup

-Download the [latest release of LÖVE Potion](https://github.com/lovebrew/LovePotion/releases) for your console and save it somewhere that will be memorable.
-Inside the zip are two files, but only focus on the one with the *.elf extension.
-Depending on the console, rename it to `3DS.elf` or `Switch.elf` and then copy the file to your configuration directory:
+Download the [latest **stable** release of LÖVE Potion](https://github.com/lovebrew/LovePotion/releases)¹ for your console and save it somewhere that will be memorable.
+Inside the zip are two files, but only focus on the one **without** the \*.elf extension.
+Specifically, you will want:

-* Windows: `%appdata%\lovebrew`
-* Linux/macOS: `~/.config/lovebrew`
+- Nintendo 3DS: LOVEPotion.3dsx
+- Nintendo Switch: LOVEPotion.nro
+- Nintendo Wii U: LOVEPotion.wuhb²

 Next, download the [latest release of LÖVEBrew](https://github.com/lovebrew/lovebrew/releases) for your platform.
+Copy this to:

+- Windows: `%appdata%\lovebrew`
+- Linux/macOS: `~/.config/lovebrew`

-Copy this to the prior mentioned directory.
-Windows users will need to add this directory to their `PATH` environment variable.
+Windows users will need to add their directory to their `PATH` environment variable.

+The only other dependency, besides requiring tex3ds is [downloading hbupdater](https://github.com/TurtleP/hbupdater).
+Ideally you should put this in the appdata directory for lovebrew (see the prior paths) to be certain of where it is.

 If you are able to run `lovebrew` in the command line, it will prompt you with a first-time message.
+This, however, does not guarantee that the application will run properly.
+Make sure you have all dependencies taken care of before trying to build your game.

 ### Directory Structure